disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 ___

-The workshop's activities alternate between doing and showing — short bursts of collective making followed by moments of reflection and presentation.
+The workshop's activities alternate between doing and showing — short sessions of collective making followed by moments of reflection and presentation.
 Each day runs from 9:30 to 17:00 — though afternoons may linger.

 | Day 1                                  | Day 2                    |